-By 1999, 3 tracks existed as far north as Mayfair, later extended to Des Plaines, and extended in 1930 to Barrington.
+By 1899, 3 tracks existed as far north as Mayfair, extended in 1930 to Barrington.
 At Crystal Lake Jct. is the junction with the McHenry Subdivision, which originally connected with the old Galena Division further south.
 North of Janesville, railroad originally extended northeast to Fond Du Lac.
 Line was constructed later from Janesville to Evansville Jct., connecting with an earlier railroad constructed from Beloit to Madison, and finally becoming part of the main route between Chicago and St. Paul and Minneapolis.

 CLICK FOR RAILFAN TIPS AND PHOTOS